-18 2.3.3.2 Coroutine instance variables

-19 A coroutine instance variable represents an instance of a coroutine's activation record.

-Within a scoping unit, if the coroutine-name of a coroutine, or a name associated with one by use or host association, appears as the procedure-designator in a CALL statement, or as an actual argument that corresponds to a dummy argument that does not have the VALUE attribute, a local instance variable identified by that procedure-designator exists and has a scope of that inclusive scope.

-- A coroutine procedure pointer, or a dummy procedure that has a coroutine interface, is an instance variable. - 26 If an object is of a type that has a type-bound coroutine, that object contains an instance variable for 27 that coroutine, identified by that binding. - 28 An instance variable is not a local variable if it is - a dummy coroutine without the VALUE attribute, - 1 accessed by use or host association, or
+- 17 2.3.3 Coroutine reference - 18 2.3.3.1 General - 19 An identifier of a coroutine shall have explicit interface where it is invoked or resumed. - 20 2.3.3.2 Coroutine instance variables - 21 A coroutine instance variable represents an instance of a coroutine's activation record. - Within a scoping unit, if the coroutine-name of a coroutine, or a name associated with one by use or host - 23 association, appears as the procedure-designator in a CALL statement, or as an actual argument that - 24 corresponds to a dummy argument that does not have the VALUE attribute, a local instance variable - 25 identified by that procedure-designator exists and has a scope of that inclusive scope. - A coroutine procedure pointer, or a dummy procedure that has a coroutine interface, is an instance - 27 variable. - 28 If an object is of a type that has a type-bound coroutine, that object contains an instance variable for - 29 that coroutine, identified by that binding. - 1 An instance variable is not a local variable if it is

-- represented within an object of derived type that has a binding to the coroutine, and the object is not a local variable. - 4 Otherwise, it is a local variable.
+- a dummy coroutine without the VALUE attribute, - accessed by use or host association, or - represented within an object of derived type that has a binding to the coroutine, and the object is not a local variable. - 6 Otherwise, it is a local variable.

-An instance variable is an object of a private derived-type with private components.
-It identifies a 5 6 coroutine and represents an instance of its activation record.
-The types of different instance variables 7 are not necessarily the same, but they all have a private allocatable activation record component, and 8 a private procedure pointer component that identifies the coroutine.
-If it is a dummy procedure with 9 a coroutine interface, the association of the procedure pointer component is that of the corresponding actual argument.
-Otherwise, if it is a coroutine pointer, the procedure pointer component has default 10 initialization of NULL().
-Otherwise, the procedure pointer component is associated with the coroutine 11 specified by the procedure-designator.
-12
+- 7 An instance variable is an object of a private derived-type with private components.
+It identifies a - 8 coroutine and represents an instance of its activation record.
+The types of different instance variables - 9 are not necessarily the same, but they all have a private allocatable activation record component, and - 10 a private procedure pointer component that identifies the coroutine.
+If it is a dummy procedure with - 11 a coroutine interface, the association of the procedure pointer component is that of the corresponding - 12 actual argument.
+Otherwise, if it is a coroutine pointer, the procedure pointer component has default - 13 initialization of NULL().
+Otherwise, the procedure pointer component is associated with the coroutine - specified by the procedure-designator.

-13 2.3.3.3 Coroutine activation records
+2.3.3.3 Coroutine activation records

-An instance variable has a private allocatable component that represents the coroutine's activation record.
+- An instance variable has a private allocatable component that represents the coroutine's activation - 17 record.
 It is allocated if and only if the instance of the coroutine is active.
-The activation record represents the state of execution of the instance, and its unsaved local variables.
-A local variable of a coroutine that has the SAVE attribute is shared by all instances; it is not part of an activation record.
-Variables accessed by use and host association are not part of an activation record.

-19 The activation record component of a local instance variable is initially deallocated, even if it is a dummy 20 coroutine with the VALUE attribute.
-A local instance variable does not initially represent an active 21 instance when the procedure is invoked, even if it is a dummy coroutine with the VALUE attribute and

-22 the corresponding actual argument represents an active instance.
-Unlike a dummy data object with the

-23 VALUE attribute, the allocation status, and value if any, of the allocatable component that represents

-- its activation record, is not copied from the actual argument that corresponds to a dummy coroutine - 25 with the VALUE attribute.
+The activation record - 18 represents the state of execution of the instance, and its unsaved local variables.
+A local variable of a - 19 coroutine that has the SAVE attribute is shared by all instances; it is not part of an activation record. - 20 Variables accessed by use and host association are not part of an activation record. - 21 The activation record component of a local instance variable is initially deallocated, even if it is a dummy - 22 coroutine with the VALUE attribute.
+A local instance variable does not initially represent an active - 23 instance when the procedure is invoked, even if it is a dummy coroutine with the VALUE attribute and - 24 the corresponding actual argument represents an active instance.
+Unlike a dummy data object with the - 25 VALUE attribute, the allocation status, and value if any, of the allocatable component that represents - 26 its activation record, is not copied from the actual argument that corresponds to a dummy coroutine - 27 with the VALUE attribute.